raspberrypilearning/lineup/en/step_3.md

 --- /task ---

 --- task ---
-Underneath your `generate positions` block, add blocks to delete all the items from both lists.
+Underneath your `generate positions`{:class="blockmoreblocks"} block, add blocks to delete all the items from both lists, so taht each time the game is played, the lists are empty and new.

 ```blocks
 define generate positions (rows)(columns)